-D. Should minimum standards for ethical behaviour for the provision of financial advice extend beyond strict legal obligations, to include meeting less formal understandings, impressions or expectations that do not necessarily amount to strictly legal obligations?
+- D. Should minimum standards for ethical behaviour for the provision of financial advice extend beyond strict legal obligations, to include meeting less formal understandings, impressions or expectations that do not necessarily amount to strictly legal obligations?
 If no, please give reasoning.
 If yes, please propose how a standard for such commitments might be framed.
-Ethical behaviour Yes and focus on processes please E. If there was a minimum standard requiring Financial Advice Providers - or Financial Advice Providers in some situations - to have their own code of ethics in addition to the Code, how would you frame the requirement for it to deal with keeping commitments?
-Best Practice Training, case studies and Product Training
+This comes down to corporate culture as evidenced by Royal Commission in Australia and no doubt in NZ as senior boards are responsible for ensuring a high standard of ethics through mission statements acceptable behaviour.
+Performance standards KPIs could be applied throughout firm.
+They must be agreed by all as workable and deliverable. - E. If there was a minimum standard requiring Financial Advice Providers or Financial Advice Providers in some situations to have their own code of ethics in addition to the Code, how would you frame the requirement for it to deal with keeping commitments?
+"Do unto others as you would have done to you"- this is a good opening position on which to build